KY-050 Ultrasonic distance sensor

 // Check whether the measured value is within the permissible distance

-// If not, an error message is output.
+// If not, an error message is displayed.

 }